sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 This will continuously compile your code and live reload your locally running instance of Sourcegraph.

-Navigate your browser to http://localhost:3080 (plain HTTP) and https://sourcegraph.test:3443 (HTTPS) to see if everything worked.
+Navigate your browser to https://sourcegraph.test:3443 to see if everything worked.

 ## Troubleshooting